ivteplo/electron-client-server/README.md

 When creating an Electron app, you might find yourself having to deal with interprocess communication (IPC).
 However, you can use the familiar client-server communication approach from web development. **Without starting a local server**.
 For better understanding, please refer to [the article](https://ivanteplov.vercel.app/en/blog/posts/2025-04-25-electron-client-server-architecture).

+## Features

+- Does not run a local server — the requests are emulated.
+- Supports [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) to enable the back end to communicate with the front end.

 ## Installation

 ```bash